edward-ly/stepmania-song-manager/README.md

 The chosen bucket will then be displayed on the home page where you can view information about the songs in the bucket, download all files in the bucket, or remove the bucket from the app.

-> Note: removing a bucket from the app does not delete any local files from your computer!
+> Note: Removing a bucket from the app does not delete any local files from your computer!
   This is to reduce the size of future downloads should you decide to re-add the bucket.
   If you want to completely remove the downloaded packs from your computer, you can manually delete the files and folders yourself.